 Superman's guest shot happened in the episode titled "Cindy's Super Friend".
 In the episode, Cindy Brady meets up with mild-mannered reporter Clark Kent and his colleague Lois Lane.
 The Brady Kids team up with the Man of Steel to paint a bank building during the city's "Paint-Up" week.
 The villains secretly replace the paint with delayed-action invisible paint so they can rob the bank after it becomes invisible.
 Superman and Cindy paint the bank at super-speed.
 Clark unwittingly reveals his identity to the Brady Kids' dog who is unable to communicate what he's learned to the rest of the bunch or Lois (since he's a dog).
 Superman foils the robbers and the Brady Kids sing a song.

-It's unlikely this will see an official DVD release any time soon as it involves a rare pairing of a Paramount-owned property (the Bradys) with Warner's Superman characters.
+It's was thought unlikely that this episode would ever see an official DVD release as it involved a rare pairing of a Paramount-owned property (the Bradys) with Warner's Superman characters.
+However, "The Brady Kids: The Complete Animated Series" was released on DVD from Paramount/CBS Home Video in February 2016.

 Among the - few - noteworthy Superman moments during this first version of the "Super Friends" is Marvin's detailed retelling of Superman's origin in episode "The Planet Splitter".
 In addition, Superman appears as Clark Kent in several episodes, and he's a TV reporter for Galaxy Communications just as he was at the time in the comics.